EmilDimanchev/EmilDim.github.io/_pages/home.md

 ## Bio

-I am a Postdoctoral Research Associate at the [Princeton ZERO lab](https://zero.lab.princeton.edu) and a Research Affiliate at the MIT [Center for Energy and Environmental Policy Research](https://ceepr.mit.edu/people/dimanchev-emil/).
-I also work with [Good Judgment](https://goodjudgment.com) as one of their "superforecasters".
+I am a Postdoctoral Research Associate at the [Princeton ZERO Lab](https://zero.lab.princeton.edu).
+I am also a Research Affiliate at the MIT [Center for Energy and Environmental Policy Research](https://ceepr.mit.edu/people/dimanchev-emil/) and a consultant for [Good Judgment](https://goodjudgment.com).

 In previous roles, I was a Research Associate at MIT CEEPR, and prior to that I worked as a Senior Carbon Market Analyst at Thomson Reuters Point Carbon.